 Rudolph, who's second on the team with 27 catches for 242 yards and five touchdowns, has just two receptions the past three games and has been held without a catch in two of those games.
 His blocking has improved to the point where he is credited with helping running back Adrian Peterson have three straight 100-yard games, but Minnesota knows it needs to get its big tight end catching the ball.

-"We believe in order for our offense to be effective in the passing game, we ...
+"We believe in order for our offense to be effective in the passing game, we need to have him ...